 Patent costs are stated at cost and reclassified to intangible assets and amortized on a straight-line basis over the estimated future periods if and once the patent has been granted by a regulatory agency, however, the Company will expense any costs as long as the Company is in the startup stage.
-Accordingly, as the Company's product was and is not currently approved for market, thus any patent costs incurred from 2013 through 2015 were expensed immediately.
-Currently, the Company has one International patent pending which was jointly applied for by the Company and another entity.
+Accordingly, as the Company's product was and is not currently approved for market, thus any patent costs incurred from 2013 through 2016 were expensed immediately.
+Currently, the Company has five international patents pending which was jointly applied for by the Company and another entity.

-The Company received grant status, or has been accepted in South Africa, Australia, and New Zealand.
-In addition, the United States Patent and Trademark Office or USPTO and European Patent Office or EPO have made preliminary indications that key features of the Company's technology are patentable.
+For its lead patent, the Company received grant status, or has been accepted in South Africa, Australia, Japan and New Zealand.
+In addition, the USPTO and the EPO have made preliminary indications that key features of the Company's technology are patentable.
 The Company is presently working towards securing a patent in each region, covering as many aspects of its technology as possible, whilst also actively seeking protection throughout Eastern Europe, Asia and South America.

-Individual countries and regions where the Company is actively seeking patent protection include United States, Canada, Japan, Brazil, China, Mexico, Hong Kong, Singapore, Israel, Chile, Peru, Malaysia, Vietnam, Indonesia, Europe, Russia, India, and South Korea.
+Individual countries and regions where the Company is actively seeking protection for its lead patent include United States, Canada, Japan, Brazil, China, Mexico, Hong Kong, Singapore, Israel, Chile, Peru, Malaysia, Vietnam, Indonesia, Europe, Russia, India, and South Korea.
 The patent is now granted, or accepted in South Africa, Australia, and New Zealand.